2 Corinthians Chapter 2

 8. For this reason, I urge you to reaffirm your ^love to him.

-10. And whoever you forgive for anything, I do also.
+10. And whomever you forgive for anything, I do also.
 And for whatever I have forgiven (if I have forgiven anything) it’s for your sake in the sight of the Anointed,

 11. so we aren’t taken advantage of by Satan, for we aren’t ignorant of his schemes.